Curriculum Vitae

 • Used concentrability to develop the first sample and computation efficient algorithm for online reinforcement learning in stochastic-transition MDPs under the linear Qπ realizability assumption, resolving an open problem left by prior work restricted to deterministic dynamics.

-• Established a PAC sample complexity guarantee of Õ(d2H7C*3) by combining techniques from both offline and online reinforcement learning theory, dynamic programming, concentration analysis, and linear function approximation.
+• Established a PAC sample complexity guarantee of Õ(d2H7C*3) by combining techniques from offline and online reinforcement learning theory, dynamic programming, concentration analysis, and linear function approximation.

 • Manuscript in preparation: Frozen Policy Iteration for MDPs with Stochastic Transitions under Linear Qπ Realizability.